-Welcome to the world of airliners, carriers, helicopters, gliders, and fighters—all in one app, and all optimized to fill beautiful, high-resolution mobile device screens.
-X‑Plane 10 Mobile is the most complete and realistic mobile flight simulator available.
+Welcome to the world of airliners, general aviation planes, helicopters, and fighters—all in one app, and all optimized to fill beautiful, high-resolution mobile device screens.
+X‑Plane Mobile is the most complete and realistic mobile flight simulator available.

 Updates to the X‑Plane simulators will be released periodically.
-We’ll be making improvements to the graphics, flight model, and interface technology, and releasing them as free updates available through the App Store.
+We’ll be making improvements to the graphics, flight model, and interface technology, and releasing them as free updates available through the App and Google Play Stores.
 We have big plans for the future of the mobile sim!

-X-Plane Mobile is also available on Android devices that run OpenGL ES 2.0 or better and have operating system 4.4 (KitKat) or newer.
+X-Plane Mobile is also available on Android devices that run Android 6.0 Marshmallow or newer, that supports OpenGL ES 3.0 or newer.

-A free account with Game Center or Google Play is required to use either of the multiplayer options or to track your scores for completed tutorials and challenges.
+A free account with Game Center or Google Play is required to track your scores for completed tutorials and challenges.
 To set up an account, find and tap the app icon, then follow the instructions to log in or create a free account.

 Completing tutorials or challenges will also allow you the opportunity to post a comment to Facebook or Twitter as long as you are logged in.
 To do so on Apple devices, open the Settings app and tap the social media account from within the list.
 Tap your account name to enter your password.